grandparoach/cyclecloud_arm/README.md

 ## Introduction
 - This repo contains an ARM template for deploying Azure CycleCloud.
-- The template deploys a VNET with 3 separate subnets:

-  1. `cycle`: The subnet in which the CycleCloud server is started in.
-  2. `compute`: A /22 subnet for the HPC clusters
-  3. `user`: The subnet for creating login nodes.
+- The template deploys to an existing VNet specified with input parameters for the VNet, the Resource Group of the VNet, and the subnet.

 - Provisions a VM in the `cycle` subnet and installs Azure CycleCloud on it.